 September 10, 2024

-Why We Built the Environmental Impact Study (EIS): Saving Time, Reducing Effort, and Empowering Teams
+Why We Built the Environmental Report: Saving Time, Reducing Effort, and Empowering Teams

 At Paces, our mission is to enable the climate-optimum use case of every piece of land to accelerate the transition to a clean energy economy.
 With 80% of renewable energy projects failing to reach completion, it's critical to empower developers with the speed and insights needed to make informed decisions early in the process.
-Our newest product, the Environmental Impact Study (EIS), is designed to do just that.
-By streamlining site screening and due diligence, EIS helps developers avoid potential pitfalls, enabling them to move forward faster and more confidently.
+Our newest product, the Environmental Report (ER), is designed to do just that.
+By streamlining site screening and due diligence, Environmental Report helps developers avoid potential pitfalls, enabling them to move forward faster and more confidently.

 A Common Problem: Time-Consuming, Manual Work